Looking for some unusual things to do in Lisbon Portugal? Here’s my guide to ferreting out the secret spots and hidden gems in Lisbon.

 It has an extensive pop art collection, with pieces from Pop artist Andy Warhol.
 It also boasts works by Pablo Picasso, Joan Miró, Marcel Duchamp, Piet Mondrian, Francis Bacon, Donald Judd, and others.

 From the garden, you can see Bordalo II’s giant Raccoon.
+In high season, you may want to pre-book a skip the line ticket.

 Address: Praça do Império 1449-003 Lisboa